 What Is Triple-Negative Breast Cancer?

-One other thing about this kind of cancer: It doesn’t respond to some of the medications that work for other types.
-That means that some of the targeted therapies that work for certain cancer cells, like HER2-positive breast cancer will not be effective.
+As this kind of cancer doesn’t respond to some of the medications that work for other types, some of the targeted therapies that work for certain cancer cells, like those for HER2-positive breast cancer, will not work well.
 But that doesn’t mean it can’t be treated.
 Once you’re diagnosed, your doctor will work with you to decide the best treatment plan.

 Triple-Negative Breast Cancer Symptoms